 We’ve been riding around Europe ourselves for a few combined decades and plan to continue to do so in those to come, so for us this was about much more than research for this p(r)etty project.

 We really wanted to know how we can save money and time with train tickets.
-The winner wasn’t a shocker — I’ve already been using it myself for about a year — but we were surprised by how far ahead it came out in the results.
+The winner wasn’t a shocker — I’ve already been using it myself for quite some time — but we were surprised by how far ahead it came out in the results.

 Results: The Best Train Ticket Platform for Mainland Europe

 The next-best competitor is Rail Europe, another very easy to use site and with a smart booking engine, but with less complete coverage, so it misses out on some deals.

 For trains tickets in Portugal, Scandinavia, and Eastern Europe, it can be best to book on the national websites for each country or in the station.

 These recommendations are for traveling point-to-point in Europe.
 We don’t recommend Interrail and Eurail passes as they no longer actually save money or hassle in train travel.

 - Our Extensive Studies of the Screwy, Annoying World of Train Ticketing Websites